Katla (dragon)

 In the 1977 film adaptation of the novel, Katla was played by a model, four meters tall and eight meters long, created by Pinewood Studios.
 The model contained three people; one in each front leg, and one at a small control panel.
-Costing 100,000 Swedish kronor to produce, it could blink, spit fire, and whip its tail.
+Costing 100,000 SEK to produce, it could blink, spit fire, and whip its tail.
 The model has not been used since, and is currently located in Trollywood.

-Katla is not killed by Karm in the movie.
+Katla is not killed by Karm in the film.
 Instead, she drowns in the boiling pool of mud after being hit by the boulder.